 The Physical Sciences Division (PSD) stewards a broad research portfolio encompassing basic and applied chemistry, catalysis, materials science, geosciences, and chemical physics.
 Our research strives to refine our molecular-level understanding of complex, multiphase systems, and phenomena.
 We discover and apply new knowledge to address major national priorities and needs in energy sustainability and decarbonization through the development of new energy storage technologies and the creation of high-value fuels and materials from abundant wastes.
-A major new facility opening in the fall of 2021 at PNNL, the Energy Sciences Center, will be an important resource where PSD’s fundamental scientists and applied researchers will meet and collaborate to accelerate advances in energy technology, facilitating a more rapid transition to energy sustainability.
+A major facility was dedicated in the fall of 2021 at PNNL, the Energy Sciences Center, as an important resource where PSD’s fundamental scientists and applied researchers meet and collaborate to accelerate advances in energy technology, facilitating a more rapid transition to energy sustainability.

 PSD scientists work in close partnership with sponsors in the U.S. Department of Energy’s Basic Energy Science program, Office of Energy Efficiency and Renewable Energy, Hydrogen and Fuel Cell Technologies Office, Bioenergy Technologies Office, and the Vehicle Technologies Office, to advance the U.S. Department of Energy's mission priorities.
 The division is organized into five research groups:

 Catalysis is a particular strength of PNNL, where researchers are taking advantage of the Laboratory's historical emphasis on chemistry and chemical engineering.
 The Institute for Integrated Catalysis explores and develops the chemistry and technology of catalyzed processes that are key to securing energy independence and transitioning towards solely using recycled and renewable carbon and other renewable energy resources.
 Our catalysis programs range from fundamental science to process development, with ongoing concentrations in catalysis synthesis, characterization, and theory and simulation.